A simple strategy using pending buy and sell limit orders

 The first option is suitable for those who decide to trade on the news.

-When using it, limit pending orders are placed at the boundaries of the price channel: The main thing is that the price moves for some time within the boundaries of this price channel:
+The second option is simpler and, to some extent, safer.
+When using it, limit pending orders are placed at the boundaries of the price channel:

-In this case, the size of the stop loss will have to be set so that a false positive does not occur, since it is difficult to accurately calculate the reversal point of the correction.
+The stop loss size should be set to prevent false triggers, as it's difficult to accurately calculate the reversal point of the correction.

 Joomla templates by a4joomla